earthlab/earthlab.github.io/_drafts/workshops/clean-code-tidyverse-r/2018-01-29-clcode-01-clean-code-workshop-landing.md

 1. If you already use git or want to learn, set it up on your computer.
 2. Then use `git clone https://github.com/earthlab/version-control-hot-mess` to clone or copy the workshop repo to your computer.
-3. If you are not comfortable using git or would rather download the repository, visit this url: https://github.com/earthlab/version-control-hot-mess and look for the green "clone or download" button.
-Select download zip.
-Then download the unzip the repository to your computer.
+3. If you are not comfortable using git or would rather download the repository:
+ * Visit this url: <a href="https://github.com/earthlab/version-control-hot-mess" target = "_blank">https://github.com/earthlab/version-control-hot-mess</a> and look for
+the green "clone or download" button.
+ * Select download zip to download the repo as a zip file.
+ * Download the repo and unzip it somewhere on your computer where you will work.

-However you download the repository, be sure that you save things in a location one you computer that you can find and use during the workshop!
+However you download the repository, be sure that you save things in a location on your computer that you can find and use during the workshop!

 </div>